kid-cavaquinho/kid-cavaquinho.github.io/_posts/2013-12-14-depency-injection.md

 categories: patterns
 ---

-What is it and why should I care about it?
-You might have heard of this term if you are into software development, a fellow called [James Shore](http://www.jamesshore.com/) wrote something about it saying dependency injection (DI) "is a 25-dollar term for a 5-cent concept.
+What is it?
+Why should I care about it?
+You might have heard the term dependency injection (DI) if you are into software development, a fellow called [James Shore](http://www.jamesshore.com/) wrote something about it: "is a 25-dollar term for a 5-cent concept.
 That's not to say that it's a bad term..." and I agree with him.
-With some few words and simple pieces of code I will try to demonstrate the problems it tries to solve and the benefits that you can get from it.
-This concept is actually very simple and litelarally states an "injection" of a dependency from outside a class.
+With a few words and simple pieces of code, I will try to demonstrate the problems it tries to solve and the benefits that you can get from it.
+This concept is simple and states an "injection" of a dependency from outside a class.
 ### Wait, so what is a dependency?

-Let's imagine a musician, [Jimi Hendrix](http://www.youtube.com/watch?v=LvmKlZGTTU4) came out of my mind now.
+Let's imagine a musician, [Jimi Hendrix](http://www.youtube.com/watch?v=LvmKlZGTTU4) came to my mind now.
 To perform, your musician needs an instrument.
 That's a dependency.

 ### Show me the code

 If you are still listening to Jimi Hendrix, great.
 If not, no worries, bare with me for the next simple lines of code.
-The fellows of [Ninject](http://www.ninject.org/), an IoC container (we will get into IoC containers later on another post.) got this simple example written in C#:
+The fellows of [Ninject](http://www.ninject.org/), an IoC container (we will get into IoC containers later in another post.) got this simple example written in C#:

 _Let's say you're writing the next blockbuster game, where noble warriors do battle for great glory.
 First, we'll need a weapon suitable for arming our warriors._ (The weapon is the dependency on this example.)